katheermizal/Game-portal-landing-page/README.md

 ### Task Requirement
 Slice complete Landing Page.\
-Target only the Desktop view, (No need to consider about mobile view).\
+Target only the Desktop view, (No need to consider mobile view).\
-Page should be pixel perfect **!important** .\
+The page should be pixel perfect !important.\
-Some of the images are unable to export from zeplin, so Osman Yuksel asked me to use different images instead to that
+Some of the images are unable to export from Zeplin, so Osman Yuksel asked me to use different images instead for that

 ### Provided Resource
 [Zeplin Url](https://zpl.io/brBklYe)